J. Frederic Voros Jr.: Hymn writing

 Voros founded the Western Hymn Writers Workshop in 2012 as a forum for hymnists in the Salt Lake City area to "sing, share, and workshop new hymns in the Christian and Mormon traditions."
 Many of Voros's hymns focus on themes of social justice and inclusion.

 Voros and Catherine A. Tibbitts won the best anthem award in the 2014 church music submission competition of the Church of Jesus Christ of Latter-day Saints for the hymn, "This Day Is a Good Day, Lord."
 Voros wrote the text and music, and Tibbitts arranged the anthem.
 Voros and Tibbitts also won an award of merit in the anthem division of the 2017 church music submission competition for the hymn "What God Calls Us To."
 Voros wrote the text and Tibbitts wrote the music.

 "This Day Is a Good Day, Lord" was included in the new hymnal "Hymns-For Home and Church" of The Church of Jesus Christ of Latter-day Saints.
-This hymn was performed by the Mormon Tabernacle Choir in the Sunday morning session of General Conference on October 5, 2025.
+This hymn was performed by the Tabernacle Choir at Temple Square in the Sunday morning session of General Conference on October 5, 2025.